jzwolak/retroact/README.md

    render fn has changed and the update fn must apply those updates to the onscreen component.
 3. The render fn returns an arbitrary map that is only semantically meaningful to `update-my-component`.
-This map is not used in other parts of Retroact - unlike the maps for Swing components - except to compare equality to determine if the udpate fn should be called.
+This map is not used in other parts of Retroact - unlike the maps for Swing components - except to compare equality to determine if the update fn should be called.

 And so, here is the update fn.